jsdw/merkleized-metadata-ts/README.md

    ```
 3. Increment version of sys crate used in `merkleized-metadata/package.json`.
 4. `(cd merkleized-metadata && npm i && npm run build && npm publish)` to build/publish the high level TS interface.
-5. Bump versions used in `merkleized-metadata-example` and `(cd merkleized-metadata-example && npm i && npx webpack serve)` to verify it still works;
+5. Bump versions used in `examples/web` and `(cd examples/web && npm i && npx webpack serve)` to verify it still works;

 ## Testing updates

-The following will build and link everything such that we'll serve and see any changes made in the `merkleized-metadata-example`.
+The following will build and link everything such that we'll serve and see any changes made in the `examples/web`.

 ```
 echo "# Build merkleized-metadata-sys"